mfjkri/Telegram-Chatbot/README.md

 ### 2.1.2) **get_user_input**

 Presents an input field to the user.
-Input is capture through the next valid message sent from input prompt.
+Input is captured through the next valid message sent from input prompt.

+Invalid input types such stickers, GIFs and file uploads are ignored.
+Incorrect input forms such as editing previously sent messages is also disregarded.

 ```python
 def callback(input_given : str, update : Update, context : CallbackContext) -> USERSTATE: